Myron W. Wentz

-Myron W. Wentz is the founder, chairman and former CEO of USANA Health Sciences, a Utah-based multi-level marketing company that produces nutritional products and dietary supplements.
+Myron W. Wentz is an American businessman and microbiologist who was the founder, chairman emeritus and former CEO of USANA Health Sciences, a Utah-based direct selling company that produces nutritional products and dietary supplements.

-Education
+Early life and education

-Wentz holds a BSc degree in biology from North Central College in Naperville, Illinois, an MSc degree in microbiology from the University of North Dakota, and a PhD degree in microbiology and immunology from the University of Utah.
+Went was born in North Dakota in 1940 and obtained a BSc degree in biology from North Central College in Naperville, Illinois, an MSc degree in microbiology from the University of North Dakota, and a PhD degree in microbiology and immunology from the University of Utah.

-Professional history
+Career

 In 1974, Wentz launched Gull Laboratories as a one-man operation and developed a test for diagnosing Epstein-Barr virus infection.
 The company was later sold to Fresenius, a German medical products company, in 1994, although Wentz continued as Chairman until 1998.
 Wentz sold his controlling interests in Gull Laboratories in 1992 and founded USANA Health Sciences in the same year.

 Wentz also founded the Sanoviv Medical Institute in 1998, an alternative and holistic medicine center located near Rosarito, Mexico.
 Wentz served as President of Sanoviv from 1999-2010.
 The current president is Seth Miller, USANA’s former Director of International Business Development.

 Wentz and his family are the sole owners of Gull Holdings, Ltd., an Isle of Man company, which in turn, is controlled by an entity registered in Liechtenstein, both well known tax haven countries.
 Through Gull Holdings, Wentz owns 51% of USANA.